Foxybets/Foxy-Radio-Selection/README.md

 5. If you want to clear the genre entry field, click on the "Clear" button.

+6. Press "Show weather" button, and you will see current weather in separate window.

 That's it!
 We hope you enjoy using Foxy Radio Selection App to discover new and exciting radio stations.